Board of Directors

 Michael Kropveld is Founder and Executive Director of Info-Cult / Info-Secte, based in Montreal, Canada.
 He also serves on the board of directors of the International Cultic Studies Association (ICSA), and as Chair of the ICSA Conference Committee, he has been involved in organizing the ICSA annual international conferences on cultic phenomena since the mid-1990s.
 Since the founding of Info-Cult in 1980, Michael has assisted thousands of former members and members of "cults," "new religious movements," and other groups, and their families.
 He has served as an expert witness on cult-related criminal and civil cases, and is consulted regularly by mental health professionals and law enforcement agencies.
 He is an invited speaker worldwide, and has appeared on many radio and television programs locally, nationally and internationally.
 Among other publications, he co-authored The Cult Phenomenon: How Groups Function (2006) / Le phénomène des sectes: L'étude du fonctionnement des groupes (2003).
 Both versions are downloadable for free here.
 In 1992, he was awarded the 125 Commemorative Medal by the Government of Canada "in recognition of significant contribution to compatriots, community and to Canada”, and in 2007 he received the Herbert L. Rosedale Award from ICSA "in recognition of leadership in the effort to preserve and protect individual freedom."

 Debby Schriver, President of ICSA.
 A native of Chicago, Debby Schriver earned undergraduate and graduate degrees at the University of Tennessee, Knoxville.
 Her major studies were in educational counseling psychology and early American literature.
-Schriver’s curiosity in the psychological and sociological ways that people develop, particularly during the formative years, found a professional home in higher education.
-At the University of Tennessee she served as Associate Dean of Student Conduct and Orientation for 13 years and Manager of Employee Training and Organizational Development for 18 years.
-Her books include: To Read My Heart, the Journal of Rachel Van Dyke 1810-1811 (Co-edited with Lucia McMahon, University of Pennsylvania Press, 2000); In the Footsteps of Champions: The University of Tennessee Lady Volunteers, the First Three Decades (The University of Tennessee Press, 2008); Ice ‘n’ Go: Score in Sports and Life (Co-authored with Jenny Moshak, The University of Tennessee Press, 2013); Whispering in the Daylight, The Children of Tony Alamo’s Christian Ministry and Their Journey to Freedom (The University of Tennessee Press, 2018).
+Schriver’s curiosity about the psychological and sociological ways that people develop, particularly during the formative years, found a professional home in higher education.
+At the University of Tennessee, she served as Associate Dean of Student Conduct and Orientation for 13 years and Manager of Employee Training and Organizational Development for 18 years.
+Her books include: To Read My Heart, the Journal of Rachel Van Dyke 1810-1811 (coedited with Lucia McMahon, University of Pennsylvania Press, 2000); In the Footsteps of Champions: The University of Tennessee Lady Volunteers, the First Three Decades (The University of Tennessee Press, 2008); Ice ‘n’ Go: Score in Sports and Life (coauthored with Jenny Moshak, The University of Tennessee Press, 2013); Whispering in the Daylight, The Children of Tony Alamo’s Christian Ministry and Their Journey to Freedom (The University of Tennessee Press, 2018); and Rise and Shine, The Monica Abbott Story (The University of Tennessee Press, 2023).
 Schriver is actively involved in civic organizations, particularly those that direct their services to children.
-She is a Girl Scout volunteer, member of the Board of Directors for the YWCA (East Tennessee) and serves as a member of the Foster Care Review Board for the Knox County Juvenile Court.
+She is a Girl Scout volunteer; president of the Blount Mansion Association; founder of Keys to Me, a nonprofit foundation serving communities and individuals impacted by coercive control; board member for PBS; and a member of the Foster Care Review Board for the Knox County Juvenile Court.

-Ann Stamler, MA, MPhil, graduated from Brooklyn College summa cum laude and Phi Beta Kappa in 1965, and earned graduate degrees in Latin from Columbia University.
+Ann Stamler, MA, MPhil, graduated from Brooklyn College summa cum laude and Phi Beta Kappa and earned graduate degrees in Latin from Columbia University.
 From birth until age 41, she was in the Aesthetic Realism movement, which her parents, both artists, had joined before she was born.
-In 1971, along with her parents, Ann was one of the first people the founder designated as teachers of Aesthetic Realism.
-During the years before and after the founder’s death she began to recognize cultic behavior in her fellow Aesthetic Realists, and chose to walk away from it in 1985.
-In 1987, she married Joseph Stamler, whom she had first met in Aesthetic Realism.
+Along with her parents, Ann was one of the first people the founder designated to teach his philosophy.
+During the years before and after the founder’s death she began to recognize cultic behavior in her fellow Aesthetic Realists, and chose to walk away from it.
 For 22 years she was a senior executive of a nonprofit agency in New York that worked with the labor movements in the U.S. and Israel.
 She helped found a pluralistic Jewish High School in CT, and was elected three times to the legislative body of her town.
 Ann delivered a paper about her experience at a Cult Information Service conference in New Jersey in 2002.
-In 2006 , she received a notice of ICSA’s first annual workshop for Second Generation Adults, people born or raised in cultic movements.
-She attended the workshop as a participant from 2006 to 2011, and was invited to become a co-facilitator in 2012.
-She is ICSA Today’s Associate Editor.
+She attended ICSA’s Workshop for Those Born or Raised in Cultic Groups or Relationships from its first meeting in 2006, became a facilitator in 2012, and followed Carol Giambalvo as workshop coordinator in 2017.
+She is ICSA Today’s Managing Editor.
 In 2014 she received ICSA's Margaret T. Singer Award.
+She has served on ICSA’s Board of Directors since 2018.